 When your session time starts I'll ask you to sit or stand in front of a background, typically white or grey unless you request a different color.
 I'll take a few test shots just to hone things in a little bit more to be sure we get the look we want.
-Then I'll take a few shots.
-This will be your headshot on a neutral background photo.
-Getting this photo takes about 50% of the total time for the session, or about 15 minutes.
+Once the lighting and exposure is correct I'll being taking photos.
+Lots of photos.
+In fact I may take 30, 50, even 100 or more!

 Once the session has ended, the processing of the photos will take anywhere from 5 to 10 days depending on my shoot schedule.
 After the photos are processed you'll receive an email where you can login and look at your proofs.
 When you are satisfied with your proofs, you make your final payment through the website and you can instantly download your finalized headshot photos.

-If you would like prints of your photos in addition to the digital files you can download right away just contact me.
+If you would like prints of your photos in addition to the digital files that you download right away just contact me.

 Headshot or Business Portrait